A lot or a little?

 Is it any good?

-This oversized 50th anniversary edition, which includes the original illustrations, now in color, and a few that were left out of the original edition, is a lovely way to introduce a new generation to one of the classic children's book series of the 20th century.
+This is a lovely way to introduce a new generation to one of the classic children's book series of the 20th century.
+The oversized 50th anniversary edition includes the original illustrations, now in color, and a few that were left out of the original edition.
 This is a book from an earlier time, when the humor was gentle and not fixated on bodily functions, when the classic British virtues of kindness, tolerance, and unflappability were assumed without fanfare, and when books for children were expected to entertain and comfort, not introduce them to the seamier side of reality.

 Michael Bond is not A. A. Milne, winking at the adults in the room while he tells his stories to the children.
 These stories don't have different levels that appeal to different audiences -- they have just the one, which appeals to everyone.
 They are perfect both for young readers making the move into chapter books, and for snuggling up in bed with an adult to read to them out loud while you drift off to sleep -- there's nothing here to disturb young dreams, and much in both text and simple pictures to make both reader and listener grin and giggle.
 In our hurried, violent world, during the headlong rush to grow up, these stories can carve out a little space for a child just to experience unalloyed pleasure.

 Families can talk about the old-fashioned nature of A Bear Called Paddington.
 How have books for children have changed in the last half century.
 How does this book seem different from other, more modern books you read?
 Why do you think they have changed?
 Which type of book do you like better, and why?
 Why has this book lasted for so long?